Estimations of the Local Conditional Tail Average Treatment Effect: Methodology

-Exploiting this result, we can therefore estimate the parameters in (\ref{linear_e_Y}) by minimizing a sample analogue of the numerator term of (\ref{AAI_weight_loss}) with the function $h$ being a loss function for the estimation of conditional tail expectation.
-For this purpose, we propose using the FZ loss \citep{FZ_2016}, which then leads to a weighted empirical FZ loss minimization based estimation problem.
-Before we formally set forth the FZ loss in the next section, we note that the weight $K\left(D,Z,X\right)$ may not be non-negative for all realizations of $\left(D,Z,X\right)$, thus rendering the estimation problem computationally difficult.
+Exploiting this result, we can estimate the parameters in (\ref{linear_e_Y}) by minimizing a sample analog of the numerator term of (\ref{AAI_weight_loss}) with the function $h$ being a loss function for the estimation of the CTE.
+For this purpose, we propose using the FZ loss \citep{FZ_2016}, which leads to a weighted empirical FZ loss minimization-based estimation problem.
+Before formally setting forth the FZ loss in the next section, we note that the weight $K\left(D,Z,X\right)$ may not be non-negative for all realizations of $\left(D,Z,X\right)$, thus rendering the estimation problem computationally difficult.
 Following \citet{AAI_2002}, we replace $K\left(D,Z,X\right)$ with It is straightforward to see that